Cosmetic Dentist in Novi with Sweet(s) Advice

 Cavities are small holes in your teeth created by acid erosions from bacteria lingering.
 The surface of your teeth, called your enamel, works to protect the center of your teeth, called the dentin.
 When your enamel is being worn down and damaged is when the risks of tooth decay increase.
 Of course, parents don’t wish to “ruin” their children’s Halloween night, a beneficial fact that parents can hold onto is that there are some candies that are better than others!

 Although there is no candy that’s necessarily good for your oral health, chocolate candy and candies much like it easily dissolve in the mouth.
 These candies are more likely to be washed away by saliva or rinsing your mouth out with water.
 When you eat or allow your children to eat chewy, sticky candies, these are more likely to get stuck in between and on your teeth, lingering and causing a higher chance of cavities and tooth decay.

 Here are some small, helpful tips to prevent damage to your teeth:

 - Although tempting, eat small amounts of candies and make sure to rinse your mouth out with water after eating.
 This lowers the acidity levels of the candy and helps protect your teeth a little bit more.

 - Eat candies that will dissolve in your mouth instead of eating chewy, sticky, or sour candies that will stick around longer.

 - And, as always, brush your teeth an hour after you’ve eaten and you’ll be able to continue protecting your teeth, just like any other day!

 Don’t let Halloween be an excuse to harm your smile.
-Contact your Dentist in Novi MI for your bi-annual check-up appointment by calling (248) 624-2701 today!
+Contact your cosmetic dentist in Novi for your bi-annual check-up appointment by calling (248) 624-2701 today!